MileHacker Logo

 Departure Procedures

 Norway does not levy specific exit fees or taxes on departing travelers.
-Your ticket price typically includes all relevant charges.
+Your ticket price generally includes all relevant charges.

 Timing Recommendations Stavanger Airport SVG

-• International flights: Arrive 2-3 hours before scheduled departure.
+• International flights: Get THERE two-3 hours before scheduled departure.

-• Domestic flights: Arrive 1-2 hours before scheduled departure.
+• Domestic flights: Arrive 1-TWO hours prior to the scheduled departure time.

 • Security procedures are efficient but can take time during peak hours.